yarusophialiu/NEWTTC/phase1/src/README.txt

-When user lost and suspends a card, use format: Card 1004 is suspended at 2018-05-01 17:19:26 When user founds the card and reverses the suspended card, use format: Card 1004 is found at 2018-05-01 17:29:26 When user adds money to a card, use format: 10 dollars is added to card 1000 at 2018-05-01 17:39:26     // do not write dollar sign instead.
+When user lost and suspends a card, use format: Card 1004 is suspended at 2018-05-01 17:19:26 When user founds the card and reverses the suspended card, use format: Card 1004 is retrieved at 2018-05-01 17:29:26 When user adds money to a card, use format: 10 dollars is added to card 1000 at 2018-05-01 17:39:26     // do not write dollar sign instead.